davidmam/2013-12-16-dundee/Python/python_testing.md

     [4, 6, 5]

 So you can see that exceptions allow us to fix problems in the context of how the function is called.
 Note that it would not be appropriate to add this fix into addArrays itself, as addArrays cannot know itself whether or not the arrays contain numbers, or whether or not it would be appropriate to make the arrays equal by padding with zeroes.
-Only the code that calls addArrays knows what an appropriate fix would be, with exceptions providing a way for addArrays to signal that a problem has occurred, and the “try” block providing the way for the caller to fix the problem.
+Only the code that calls addArrays knows the context of the call, and thus what an appropriate fix would be.
+Exceptions provide a way for addArrays to signal that a problem has occurred, and the “try” block provides the way for the caller to fix the problem.

 ## Correctness tests